CaioCamatta/sol-script/README.md

 ### Philosophy

-Delta is a "toy" programming language.
+SolScript is a "toy" programming language.
 Its main advantage over "real" languages, if any, its simplicity and the ease with which one can learn its internals.
 Learning this codebase should be exceptionally easy.
 Hence, comments and documentation should be extensive.

 Additionally, run time performance is more critical than compilation time performance.
 Inneficiencies in the scanner, parser, and compiler are acceptable.